-To add feature counts to the legend, check the Show feature count check box.
+You can add feature counts to the legend by checking Show feature count.
 The number of features from the legend item class that are in the current extent appears adjacent to that class's label.
 If a legend item does not include labels, the count appears adjacent to the patch.
 Use the text boxes to customize the text that surrounds the feature count.
-Check the Show thousands separator check box to display a thousands separator if the feature count is more than 1,000.
+Check Show thousands separator to display a thousands separator if your feature count is more than 1,000.

-To change the indenting for the layer name, headings, and legend classes, select an indent value from the drop-down menu or type it manually.
+You can change the indenting fo the Layer Name, Headings, and legend Classes by selecting an indent value from the drop-down menu or typing it manually.